Glossary term

 What does national programme mean?

 National programme is the CRMA planning frame for public exploration coverage.
-It points to an authority-prepared and adopted programme covering the entire territory, not to a company exploration plan, individual project permit, supplier due-diligence programme, or proof that a mineral occurrence has been found.
+It points to an authority-prepared and adopted programme covering the entire territory, not a company exploration plan, individual project permit, supplier due-diligence programme, or proof that a mineral occurrence has been found.

 Source context